alphayowakarindi/chirper-with-inertia-vue/README.md

-# chirp with inertia and vue
+# chirp with laravel, inertia and vue

 > A simple microblogging platform.